 Burning garbage provides a few minutes of warmth for a Syrian refugee family in the Bekaa Valley, Lebanon, close to the Syrian border.
-Twenty-five percent of Lebanon’s population is made up of refugees.
+About 25% of Lebanon’s population is made up of refugees.
 Even with all the hardships they faced, the families welcomed us and were eager to share their stories. (©2016 World Vision/photo by Jon Warren)

 Teachers at Bow Lake Elementary in Seatac, Washington, react to a display of school supplies they received from World Vision and their Parent Teacher Organization in August, just days before the school year began.